meilisearch/meilisearch-js-plugins/CONTRIBUTING.md

 ### Changesets <!-- omit in TOC -->

 We use [changesets](https://github.com/Noviny/changesets) to do versioning.
 What that means is that you need to [add a changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md) by running `yarn changeset`.
-The changeset you create contains what packages should be bumped, their associated semver type and the changelogs.
+The changeset you create contains which packages should be bumped, their associated semver type and the changelogs.

+> avant chaque release, les fichiers sont supprimés (voir process qui suit)

-These changesets are added in the `.changesets` directory at the root of the repository, and should be added in your PR.
+These changesets are added to the `.changesets` directory at the root of the repository, and should be added to your PR.
-Once there is a [release](#release-on-github-and-npm), these files are automatically removed.
+Before a release, these files are removed (see [process](#release-on-github-and-npm)).

 Some changes do [not require a changeset](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md#not-every-change-requires-a-changeset).
 For example changes that does not impact the packages, e.g. : Updating the README.md or changes in tests files.